z

 Android Permissions

-Add the following entries to your AndroidManifest.xml file:
+Add the following entries to your app’s AndroidManifest.xml file:

 • Require OpenGL ES 2.0 support: